imMaturana/.dots/docs/distrobox-for-development.md

 useradd tmpuser -G wheel
 ```

-We can `exit` from this session and start a new with using temporary user:
+We can `exit` from this session and start a new using the temporary user:

 ```
 buildah run --user tmpuser $container bash